-IMPACT BIO-21: Potential biological effects of the addition of shellfish culture structures due to potential changes in light transmission through the water column, water flow and sediment transport.
+IMPACT BIO-17: Potential biological effects of the addition of shellfish culture structures due to potential changes in light transmission through the water column, water flow and sediment transport.
 To some extent, culture equipment will reduce light transmission through the water column.
 This could potentially affect primary productivity in the water column as well as benthic productivity.
-With Mitigations BIO-3-5 the effects to eelgrass are expected to be discountable.
-Additionally, water clarity in Humboldt Bay is naturally very poor.
+With MITIGATION BIO-3-5 the effects to eelgrass are expected to be discountable.
+Additionally, water clarity in Humboldt Bay is naturally very low.
 Measurements by Barnhart et al. (1992) showed that in several areas the maximum depth to which 1% of surface illumination penetrates is less than an average four ft.
 Culture equipment could also reduce water flow rates and result in changes to sedimentation patterns; sediment may seasonally accumulate and erode.
-This is not expected to have any significant ecological effects and sea level rise may (or may not) compensate for any net elevation increases by increasing the depth of water in the bay.
-Existing and Project intertidal culture consists of up to 770 ac (Table 10) of Arcata Bay's 7,795 ac (10.8%).
+This is not expected to have any significant ecological effects and sea level rise may compensate for any net elevation increases by increasing the depth of water in the bay.
+Existing and proposed Project intertidal culture consists of up to 338 ac of Arcata Bay's 7,918 ac of intertidal habitat.
+Hog Island Oyster Company is proposing an additional 39 ac intertidal farm.
 This is a considerable proportion of Arcata Bay.
 However, as described above, the effects are not expected to be detrimental, consisting of some reduction in light transmission, and potential sediment erosion and accumulation.
-This is not expected to result in a substantial effect to the ecological value of the bay or biological resources and hence this impact is considered less than significant without mitigation.
+This is not expected to result in a substantial effect to the ecological value of the bay or biological resources and hence this impact is less than significant without mitigation.